zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

      ![](./images/jde-html-landing-page.png " ")

-## Step 2: Connect to EnterpriseOne Orchestrator Studio
+## Task 2: Connect to EnterpriseOne Orchestrator Studio

 The EnterpriseOne Orchestrator Studio is an interface to help create orchestrations.